silitics/rugix/SECURITY.md

 # Security Policy

+> [!CAUTION]
+> **Do not report security vulnerabilities through GitHub issues or any other public medium.**

+We take the security of Rugix and our users very seriously.
+If you have found a potential security vulnerability, please report it according to the process outlined in the *Responsible Disclosure* section below.
-We take the security of Rugix very seriously and aim to keep our users informed about resolved vulnerabilities.
-When a security issue is fixed, we publish a **GitHub Security Advisory** describing the issue, the affected versions, and necessary mitigations.
-Where appropriate, we request or assign a **CVE ID** for tracking.
+Once a security vulnerability has been confirmed and fixed, we publish a *GitHub Security Advisory* describing the issue, the affected versions, and the necessary mitigations.

-**Do not report security vulnerabilities through GitHub issues or any other public medium.** See the section on *Responsible Disclosure* below for reporting security vulnerabilities in Rugix.

 ## Supported Versions